martemars2000/css-lab/README.md

 Before to start the training, take a look the [tools](https://github.com/nuriasuarez/web-fundamentals-tools) needed to do the work easily.

-The goal of this guide is to create a page with the following requirement:
+The goal of this guide is to create a web page with the following requirement:
 * An area that contains a logo and a nav.
 * An area that describes at a high-level of Bootcamp HTML course.
 * A form to collect information from users who are interested in our trainning